 Hub and spoke

 Statistics show that when retail stores utilize the opportunity of acting as fulfillment and pick-up centers, their supply chain costs are significantly lower than that of their online counterparts.
-With an integration of digital technology to retail stores, correct and real-time assessment and monitoring of local inventory becomes possible.
+With an integration of digital technology into retail stores, correct and real-time assessment and monitoring of local inventory become possible.
 Even if a particular product is not available in a local store of the retail brand, customers can still place an order online and the store gets the product from any of its other stores for the customer to pick up from his/her local store.
 This strategy ensures that a customer can shop from the company’s nationwide inventory and collect the item from a local store.
-Factors for consideration to make this work perfectly include the determination of shipping costs, and the provision of multiple shipping options according to customers’ preferences.
+Factors for consideration to make this work perfectly include the determination of shipping costs and the provision of multiple shipping options according to customers’ preferences.

 Robust return policy

 Product returns are one area that can hurt a retail store’s customer loyalty.
 Customers want to be able to return products no matter the channel they used for the purchase.
 Retail stores must, therefore, ensure that their return policies cover both in-store and online orders.
 Technology has made information easily accessible, and customers are aware of the multiple easy and flexible return shipping options from several other retailers.
 Therefore, adequate training is necessary for store employees, to enable them to understand how to handle online returns and offer shipping options that meet both the customers’ needs and the company’s expectation.

 Real-time pricing and inventory visibility